rwillard66/wxWidgetsTemplate_CMAKE/README.txt

 generate the following:

 Linux - A .deb and .changes file are created that can be added to the repository OSX   - A .app bundle is created.
-This can then be added to a .dmg distribution
+This can then be added to a .dmg distribution.
-        by following the instructions in the Sagatech wiki.
 Windows - Creates NSIS install package.